uhlryk/electron-react-seed/README.md

 * **npm run prettier-changed** - use prettier on changed js files
 * **npm run complexity** run static complexity

+## Git hooks

+Before commit prettier and linter will be run.

 ## Frameworks and libraries

 * electron